Ad maiorem Dei gloriam

-Ad maiorem Dei gloriam or Ad majórem Dei glóriam, (Note: When an "i" functions as a consonant in Latin, it is often represented with a "j".) also rendered as the abbreviation AMDG, is a Latin quote which can be translated as "For the greater glory of God."
+Ad maiorem Dei gloriam or Ad majórem Dei glóriam, (Note: When an "i" functions as a consonant in Latin, it is often represented with a "j".) also rendered as the abbreviation AMDG, is a Latin quotation which can be translated as "For the greater glory of God."
 It has been used as a rallying cry for Catholics throughout history, especially during the Thirty Years' War, and is currently the motto of the Society of Jesus (Jesuits), an order of the Catholic Church.

 Meaning

 The origin of the phrase is attributed to the founder of the Jesuits, Saint Ignatius of Loyola, who intended it to serve as a cornerstone sentiment of the society's religious philosophy.
 The full phrase attributed to St. Ignatius is Ad maiorem Dei gloriam inque hominum salutem or "for the greater glory of God and the salvation of humanity."
 It is a summary of the idea that any work that is not evil, even one that would normally be considered inconsequential to the spiritual life, can be spiritually meritorious if it is performed in order to give glory to God.